OSTRICHES AT NIGHT | ANIMAL MINDS

 Revised May 2023

-I once purchased an ostrich egg in Ukraine, to eat.
+This eulogy begins with the time I purchased an ostrich egg in Ukraine, to eat.
 I was 21.
-I brought it into the kitchen, took it out of its box, and knew right then I would never part with the beautiful dinosaurlike eggshell.
+I brought it into the kitchen, took it out of its box, and knew then I would never part with the beautiful dinosaurlike eggshell.
 I didn’t buy just eggs for four breakfast burritos!
 I bought art!
+A beautiful, simple, off-white organic orb, a symbol of life.
 Instead of cracking it open, I drilled holes in the top and bottom and pumped the egg liquids into a skillet with a bike pump, added cheese, called my friends.
-The shell, which ended up cracking anyway when I moved home, sits on my bookshelf next to an ostrich feather I recently collected.
-I’ve epoxied it back together with gold leaf mixed into the epoxy.
-Its broken and still pretty!
-By the way, it tasted like an “eggier” chicken egg.
+The ostrich farm I bought it from must’ve done something similar with their shells, as I’d seen them used to make large pysanky.
+My shell, which ended up cracking anyway when I moved home, sits on my bookshelf next to an ostrich feather I recently collected.
+I epoxied it together with gold dust mixed into the epoxy, inspired by the Japanese art of Kintsugi; its broken and even prettier.
+By the way, if you’ve never had one, it tasted like an “eggier” chicken egg.

-Shortly after eating that egg, I began to doubt the existence of the human soul.
+Shortly after eating that egg at 21, I began to doubt the existence of the human soul.
 A cause-and-effect relationship of this big change in me to the egg is unlikely.
-Like many Mormons, I had a faith crisis after my two-year mission.
-To get a grip, I pursued a bachelors degree in anthropology.
-I’m a bit unique in that I let the crisis happen very slowly and I never fully made the switch to the scientific notion that we are just biological beings.
-God may still exist, but its hard to believe he’d want everyone to become Mormon.
-If we don’t have souls, whats the deal with right and wrong?
-I think there is right and wrong beyond just being social constructs.
+Like many Mormons, I had a faith crisis after my two-year mission (in Ukraine).
+To get a grip, I pursued a bachelors of science in anthropology.
+I am unique in that I wanted the crisis to happen slowly and to avoid the switch to the scientific notion that we are only biological beings, “meat bags” as one ex-Mormon friend put it.
+My primary realization was that God may or may not exist, but if he does its hard to believe that he’d want everyone to be Mormon.
+My secondary questions, which I never got around to answering, were, if we don’t have souls, whats the deal with right and wrong?
+My interest was particularly piqued by literature on religion in anthropology.
+I re-read The Origin of Virtue by Matt Ridley a few times.
+Are right and wrong really just social constructs and game theory?
+I couldn’t be sure.

 It went on through 28 when I started Stanford’s MFA Program in Documentary Film & Video.
 There, I made a film about my faith crisis called Non-Correlated.
 Editing it like crazy, I broke away to watch David Redmon’s donkey filmsChoreography resonated with me, in particular.
-In each shot, donkeys on a farm look right into his lens like they know they are performing.
-Maybe animals have souls or maybe I’m an animal performing faith and a faith crisis.
+In each shot, donkeys on a farm look right into the film camera lens like they know they are performing.
+I thought maybe animals have souls or maybe I’m an animal performing faith and a faith crisis.
 I, too, was on a farm of some kind.
 I, too, look into the lens a lot in Non-Correlated.
 I’d never felt like a donkey before.

-For my thesis, I pitched a short verite-style documentary about a nighttime delivery of ostriches in Watsonville, CA. One farm was selling thirty birds to another and they were planning to move them at night in livestock trucks, customarily with socks on each bird’s head.
+The film I am eulogizing was the treatment for my thesis.
+My project was to be a short verite-style documentary about a nighttime delivery of ostriches in Watsonville, CA. One farm was selling thirty birds to another and they were planning to move them at night in livestock trucks, customarily with socks on each bird’s head.
 Ostriches are aggressive and difficult to manage unless blindfolded, and, with that headshape...
 They’d arrive with headsocks like prisoners in Guantanamo.
 They’d walk rigidly, led down a plank.
-I had to film it.
-I hoped the film would be about my confusion with humanity and my new tinge of jealousy toward animals who don’t know virtue and vice.
-I’d focus on dark shadows and bright work lights.
+I had to film it!
+This project, on the heels of my faith crisis film, was to help non-religious people relate to my confusion with humanity and to express my new tinge of jealousy toward animals who don’t know virtue and vice.
+I was going to focus on dark shadows and bright work lights in the background of the birds.

-It will look like a film on the ostrich industry, I was told.
-And without dialogue, how could it say anything about souls?
-Ahh the MFA student.
+It might look like a film on the ostrich industry, I was told.
+Without dialogue, how could it say anything about souls?
+Ahh the MFA student!
 My pitch fell flat and I felt dumb.
 My grandma told me to just make another film about immigrants.
 I don’t really do social issue films.
-The faith crisis was still a black hole with lots of gravity pulling on me.
-I regrouped and made another personal film about the Book of Mormon.
-My thesis follows a Mormon tour group on a cruise to the Yucatan, where they look at the Mayan ruins with their own interpretation.
+The faith crisis was still a black hole with lots of gravity pulling on me, so I regrouped.
+Instead of Ostriches at Night, I made another personal film about the Book of Mormon.
+My actual thesis follows a Mormon tour group on a cruise to the Yucatan, where they look at the Mayan ruins with their own interpretation (which is that the Mayans were Jewish).
 Its called For the Love of God.

 Left: A 2009 selfie.
 My companion, Elder Campbell, thought the $40 egg a bad use of sacred funds.

-Right: My classmate and friend, Barna Szasz, thought my thesis expenses a great use of funds.
+Right: My classmate and friend, Barna Szasz, thought my thesis a great use of personal funds.

-My studies coalesced more around animal minds.
-I got into verite and sensory ethnography.
-I was surprised to find these modes in my own archives from my teenage years, stuff I shot that got me into filmmaking, but which I never thought were valuable in an academic sense.
+Animal minds was an itch I couldn’t scratch in religion or personal filmmaking and my studies coalesced more around this topic.
+I got more into verite and sensory ethnography.
+I was surprised to find these modes in my own archives from my teenage years, stuff I shot that got me into filmmaking, but which I never thought valuable in an academic sense.
 I fell in love with the documentary Leviathan (2012) by Lucien Castaing-Taylor and Verena Paravel.
-I got to know Kirsten Johnson and her work, earlier that year I’d studied Cameraperson (2016).
+I got to know Kirsten Johnson and her work, having studied Cameraperson (2016) earlier that year.
+Top of mind now, just because I‘m writing this, are also Gunda (2020) by Viktor Kossakovsky and Bestiare (2012) by Denis Cote.
 Worlds opened up about animals, humans, rhetoric, and media.
-Particularly curious, still, is how blurry the line is between fiction and non.
-Here are a few thought experiments from that era:
+Particularly curious, still, is the blurry line between fiction and non, and how this applies to animal footage.
+Ideas for new films came out of the woodwork that year and have taught me, may most of them rest in peace.
+Thought experiments from that era:

 If you film a play, Shakespeare lets say, from a seat in the audience, people call this content fiction.
-If you film it from the wings, it feels instead like a documentary about acting.
-The actual action is the same, the footage is just accompanied by a different mindset.
+If you film it from the wings, it feels more like a documentary about acting.
+The action is the same, the footage is just accompanied by a different mindset.

 If I interview a subject on camera its clearly non-fiction.
 If I ask the subject to describe a dream they had, is the footage still non-fiction?
 Yes it is.
 They really had that dream.
+It doesn’t matter if the dream was about a flying dishwasher.
 What if I put this audio over a drawing of their dream?
 What if I cut out the part of the audio with my prompt?
 Add music?
-It would be labeled fiction, even though - once again - the subject really did have that dream and so its literally, factually non-fiction no matter its treatment.
-How many fictions out there are actually non-fiction?
-Is the Lion King a documentary to someone?
-One last critical side-bar question about dreams: to the extent that they fit in the non-fiction category in the first place, is this more because they are unintentional or more because they were spoken of in a filmed interview?
-If you don’t record them, are they fiction?
-Imagine that.
+It would be labeled fiction, even though - once again - the subject really did have that dream and so its literally, factually non-fiction no matter how its edited.
+How many fictions out there are factually non-fiction?
+Is the Lion King a documentary to someone at least in essence?
+One last critical side-bar question about dreams: to the extent that they fit in the non-fiction category in the first place, is this more because they are unintentional or more because they were spoken of in a recorded interview?
+Either answer is bizarre.

 When an animal is on-screen is it fiction or non-fiction?
-Can you only answer this if you know the context, the film’s rhetoric?
+Can you only answer this if you know the context that footage gets placed in, which is the film’s rhetoric?
 What if you just personally disagree with the director?
-Does your answer change depending on whether the animal is trained or wild?
-What if the director has no idea what the animal will do and is determined to include the shot a priori in the final film, like in a nature documentary?
-What if its a nature documentary inside a fictional story?
+There have been documentaries made using non-fictitious facts and footage, but which deny climate change.
+Does your answer about animal footage change depending on whether the animal is trained or wild?
+What if the director has no idea what the animal will do and is determined to include the shot a priori in the final edit, like in a nature doc?
+What if its a nature doc inside a written character-driven story?!

 When I was getting into filmmaking, dad put a Go-Pro on Coho, our best cross-country skier.

 I took a course with visiting Professor Kerry Tribe who asked me to put these questions and my archival material into a project.
-I filmed an octopus in a tank and added texts.
-The texts were actual texts between me and my sister, who didn’t know I was going to do this (thats how its a documentary, I’ll let the viewer decide about what).
-I made a second short in her class following rabbits at night called Hiding Place.
+In one, I filmed an octopus in a tank and added texts.
+The texts were actual texts between me and my sister Nat, who didn’t know I was going to do this (thats how its a documentary but I’ll let the viewer decide about what).
+I made a second short following rabbits at night called Hiding Place.
+These films exist and need no eulogy, but they weren’t my best.

-I also know that people like fiction but LOVE non-fiction.
-Or the part of fictions that they love, they love because they’re the non-fiction part of fiction.
+Hope I didn’t lose you.
+I’ve also learned that people like fiction but LOOOOVE non-fiction.
+Or the part of fiction they say they love is actually the factually non-fiction part, and they forget that when they talk about it.
 I liked Succession.
-I loved the non-fiction part of Succession.
-I’m cooking up an entertaining new project to exploit the combination of facts in this and the previous paragraph.
-It is a TV writing project called Animal Minds.
-In it, I’ve set Mormonism aside finally and instead look directly at God.
-Read the blurb after this Eulogy.
+I LOOOVED the non-fiction part of Succession.
+With Ostriches at Night having gone the way of the dodo, I am now creating a new entertaining project and developing the rhetorical footing to exploit the combination of realizations in this and the previous paragraph.
+It is a TV show called Animal Minds.
+In it, I set Mormon filmmaking aside and instead look directly at God through animals.
+Read the blurb after the final treatment for Ostriches, below.

-Ostriches at Night - the film that got away.
-They said this would happen.
-In fact, I think this is what an MFA is: you get stoked on a great idea you can’t produce.
-Its a held-in sneeze on steroids.
-I loved my idea, graduated without it, mourned it.
+To Ostriches at Night - they said this would happen.
+This is what an MFA is: you get stoked on a great idea you can’t produce and your degree is in fact a held-in sneeze, on steroids.
+I loved you, my idea, graduated without you, now I mourn you.
 An iniated filmmaker is mourning all the time.
-The other experiments didn’t do what Ostriches would’ve done.
-Now I see that when you watch a film, what you’re watching is actually just the euology for the film the director wanted to make but couldn’t.
-This time, though, the eulogy is just this essay.
-I’ll end it with the final treatment I wrote in early Covid.
-This one doesn’t mention socks or trucks but it still helps me dodge the question what is right and wrong and its still at night.
+The other experiments didn’t do what you’d’ve done.
+Now I see that when someone watches a film, what they’re watching is actually just the euology for the film the director wanted to make but couldn’t.
+This time, though, this essay is the only good-enough eulogy.
+I’ll end it with the final treatment I wrote of you in early Covid.
+This doesn’t mention socks or trucks but its still helping me kick the question further down the road, about right and wrong.
+And its still at night.
 Night is when the mind is more free.
-Be free, Ostriches at Night
+Be free, Ostriches at Night.
+You’ve changed me.

 Ostriches at Night (2020) is a short experimental documentary film about how either:

-1) human beliefs, stories, and media are totally ridiculous, or
+1) human beliefs, stories, and media are totally ridiculous biological byproducts, or

 2) animals and humans are equal, cosmically or under God, there’s no such thing as sin, or